-My father and a group of people are producing a music CD.
-These songs are well known in South America.
-Can we sell this CD here in the United States?
-What are the laws governing this matter?
+My father is producing a music album with a group of his friends.
+The songs they intend to perform and include are well-known in South America.
+Can they sell that music here in the United States?
+What are the laws governing this use?

 If your father planned to perform, record, and sell a song by a well-known American singer, there would be little doubt that such music would be protected by U.S. copyright law.
 If music is protected under copyright, it would violate the law to reproduce the songs on a recording.
 Unless your father got permission from the song's owner(s), usually a music publisher, he would be exposed to civil liability.

 As a general rule of thumb, the same restrictions apply even if the music was written by a foreign artist.
 Songs written by songwriters outside the U.S. are protected under American copyright laws because of international treaties that grant protection to foreign authors.
 The web of international treaties relating to music copyrights can be complex.
 The U.S. Copyright Office offers a convenient summary of the treaties governing relationships with different countries.